Cats With Ear Tufts & Cat Ear Furnishings

 LaPerm

-Along with her unusual, curly rex coat, the LaPerm cat showcases some impressive curly ear furnishings.
-The LaPerm is the result of a spontaneous mutation in an otherwise normal litter of barn kittens.
+Along with their unusual, curly rex coat, the LaPerm cat showcases some impressive curly ear furnishings.
+The LaPerm is the result of a spontaneous mutation in an otherwise normal litter of kittens born on a farm.
+The farm’s owner entered the curly-haired cats into the Cat Fanciers’ Association (CFA), which helped them gain recognition all over the world.

 Maine Coon

 The Maine Coon most impressively sports ear tufts and ear furnishings.
 This cat breed is one of the largest and most popular in the world.
-The Maine Coon is generally good-natured and adaptable.
+Their powerful bodies, shaggy coats, and lynx-tipped ears might make you wonder if you’re staring at a wild cat!

 Nebelung